Guarding the Sense Doors

 Whatever one keeps pursuing with his thinking & pondering, that becomes the inclination of his awareness

-Overview of Guarding the Sense Doors
+Guarding the Sense Doors Overview

-To make progress along the gradual training, one must create the conditions for tranquility and clear knowing to arise.
+To make progress along the Gradual Training, one must create the conditions for tranquility and clear knowing to arise.
 This involves establishing a mental oasis amidst the jungle of the man-made world so that the right conditions for developing a peaceful and imperturbable mind are in place.

 The way to achieve this, without living alone in the wilderness or similar circumstances, is by significantly simplifying one's life and greatly reducing sources of unwholesome contact in one's environment.
-Only then can one have an adequate level of tranquility in the mind to begin practicing guarding the sense doors.
+Only then can one have an adequate level of tranquility in the mind to begin practicing Guarding the Sense Doors.

-Guarding the sense doors should be practiced throughout the day, in all tasks.
+Guarding the Sense Doors should be practiced throughout the day, in all tasks.

 The main skill to be developed when guarding the sense doors is discerning when our mind makes contact with objects in what the Tathagata calls "The World," the Five Aggregates, discerning the objectification, the propagation of feelings, perceptions, intentions, and thoughts that result from this contact.